xynehq/xyne/server/eval/README.md

 you can easily download the dataset from [BeIR](https://github.com/beir-cellar/beir?tab=readme-ov-file) or just hit the below commands commands

+> Note: Ensure you have run `server/vespa/deploy.sh ` to get the schema deployed to vespa.

 	cd server/eval && wget https://public.ukp.informatik.tu-darmstadt.de/thakur/BEIR/datasets/fiqa.zip -P  data
 or